thebeginning-life/thebeginning-life.github.io/content/Mark/Mark.md

 “Why does he eat and drink with tax collectors and ‘sinners’?” these religious teachers asked.

 (vs 17)Jesus overheard this and replied, “Those who are healthy don’t need a doctor, but sick people do.
-I didn’t come to call people who think they already do everything right(tn "the 'righteous', but Jesus is being sarcastic"), but people who prefer pursuing selfish pleasure(tn "sinners") to recognize the hurt that this choice causes and to have a change of heart(tn "to repentance").”
+I didn’t come to call people who think they already do everything right(tn "the 'righteous', but Jesus is being sarcastic"), but people who prefer pursuing selfish pleasure(tn "sinners") to recognize the hurt that this choice causes and to have a deep change of heart(tn "to repentance").”

 (theme"Religious tradition can't offer a close relationship with Jesus") (vs 18)John’s disciples and some other religious teachers (known as the Pharisees) were fasting by temporarily going without something to instead focus more clearly on God.
 They came and asked Jesus, “Why do John’s disciples and the disciples of the Pharisees fast, but your disciples don’t fast?”